Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Operational Model of Minecraft-like Games

 \subsubsection{Workload from Entities~(novel)}

 An \emph{entity} is an object that exists in the virtual world but is not a player or terrain.
 Examples include \npcs, mobiles (i.e., \emph{mobs}), and items (e.g., a sword).
 Entities can typically move or be moved by players and collide with each other.
 Here we describe two important aspects of entity simulation which are challenging for \mves.

 First, games typically instantiate entities at \emph{spawn points}, e.g., spawn an \npc at a spawn point in a dark cave when a player is about to enter.
-In contrast to static environments, where game developers typically place these spawn points manually, \mves need to compute spawn points dynamically because terrain modification may obstruct existing spawn points.
+In contrast to static environments, where game developers typically place these spawn points manually, \mves need to compute spawn points dynamically as terrain modification may obstruct existing spawn points.

 Second, \npcs use path-finding algorithms to move around the map.
 Static worlds pre-compute overlay graphs with viable \npc locations, improving computational efficiency.
-In contrast, \mves have changing terrain, so they must compute path-finding graphs dynamically, leading to additional compute-intensive workload. \vcutS{}
+In contrast, \mves have changing terrain, so they must compute path-finding graphs dynamically, leading to additional compute-intensive workload.